Sea Turtles die as world ‘experts’ sit back do next to nothing - light pollution (pt 1/2)

 Newborn hatchlings confused by light pollution.
 Disorientated tracks .
 I call them death tracks as hatchlings rarely turn toward the ocean once disorientated.
 Highland Beach, Fl 2010

 This is what tracks to the ocean look like but rarely happens in Florida or anywhere these days.
 FWC keeps this fact a secret because only those of us who do the morning survey would know what we’re looking at.
-This makes it easy for the FWC to lie to the public without impunity.
+This makes it easy for the FWC to lie to the public with impunity.

 Key West county bar lights disorientate sea turtle hatchlings July 2022